ariven/logrus-auth/README.md

 I will update this with better documentation when I get a chance, but for now check the controllers/auth.php file to see how I use it.

-passwords are a sha512 hash of the plaintext password, a salt, and optionally a sitewide salt.
+Passwords are generated with the PBKDF2 method, as described here: https://defuse.ca/php-pbkdf2.htm and are set to default to 1000 iterations and sha256 for the hash generation.

+These defaults can be changed in the pbkdf2 config file, and changing these constants will not affect existing pbkdf2 style passwords in your database.

 The current way that the sessions work, is single log in.
 If you log in somewhere else, it logs you out of the first session.
 This is on my @todo list to change at a later date.

 Currently it should support the config option to not allow creation of account when an unknown oauth2 person tries to log in.